About

-I created this site because evaluating a customer service platform is harder than it should be.
+Tidio Reviews (tidioreviews.com) is a website fully devoted to reviewing Tidio.
+I created this site because I like Tidio as a product and want to share my thoughts about it alongside thoughts of other users.
 Review aggregators give you star ratings.
 Vendor sites give you polished messaging.
 Neither tells you enough to decide whether a tool will actually hold up once you start using it every day.

-My goal here is simple: make Tidio easier to evaluate with clear, well-organized, independent analysis grounded in public data and real user feedback.
+My goal here is simple: make Tidio easier to evaluate with clear, well-organized, independent analysis grounded in public data from real user feedback and a bit of personal commentary.
+I'm a Tidio affiliate, so I may be biased.
+But I wouldn't be an affiliate if I didn't like the tool, so interpret this how you will.

 What I cover

-This site focuses entirely on Tidio: the live chat, AI agent, and customer service platform used by more than 300,000 businesses worldwide.
+This site focuses entirely on Tidio: the live chat, AI agent, and customer service platform used by companies worldwide.
 I cover:

 My methodology